-What do you think will be the impact on a family whose Dad prioritizes his time well?
+What are the positive impacts on a family whose Dad prioritizes his time well?

 For me to be the best possible leader of my family, I need to (be specific):

 Integrity implies being "whole," or actually being what we want others to think we are.
 It's one of the most important things we will teach the next generation.
 Having integrity means forming a set of values and living by them faithfully.
 And, of course, our children don't miss much; they are watching how we live our life and deciding for themselves what their standards of living should be.
 As an example, if we value honesty, we are careful to be truthful, and we will set that as the standard in the home and with the kids.